bczsalba/pytermgui/docs/index.md

 - No pointless abstractions
 - Minimal dependencies

-Because of the way the framework is built, you can implement the input-key-mouse-draw loop used internally by [WindowManager](/reference/pytermgui/window_manager.manager#pytermgui.window_manager.WindowManager) in {insert linecount} lines!
+Because of the way the framework is built, you can also implement the input-key-mouse-draw loop used internally by [WindowManager](/reference/pytermgui/window_manager/manager/#pytermgui.window_manager.manager.WindowManager) using the same low-level APIs.

 Widget layouts are explicit from the syntax of their creation.
 Widgets are rendered line-by-line, using the plain strings they return.
 There is built-in support for [keyboard](/widgets/custom#keyboard-input) & [mouse](/widgets/custom#mouse-input) inputs on all widgets, as well as the underlying low-level API that is used to make it all work.